Liquor Licences in Queensland

 The OLGR regulates liquor licences – from getting permits for your favorite dive bar’s live band gigs to maintaining bars at sporting venues when there is alcohol on tap inside.

-For example, if an establishment serves or sells more than 5 liters per day they will require approval from OGLR through its General Manager Licensing Services branch before being granted permission for this activity, otherwise, that business could face penalties such as fines, etc..
+For example, if an establishment serves or sells more than 5 liters per day they will require approval from OGLR through its General Manager Licencing Services branch before being granted permission for this activity, otherwise, that business could face penalties such as fines, etc..

 What are Liquor Licences?